busypeoples/busypeoples.github.io/_posts/2014-05-03-partial-applications-js.markdown

 layout: post
 title:  "Partial Application And Currying In Javascript"
 date:   2014-05-03 10:00:00
-tags:	javascript functional
+tags:	javascript, functional
 published: true
 ---

 ## Introduction

 The following article should highlight the difference between partial application and currying.
-Sometimes there is a confusion between the two, as currying could be used to for partial application.

 ## Partial Application
-In short a partial function application expects a function and returns the same function but with fewer arguments, as those have been bound to the function.
+In short a partial function application expects a function and returns the same function with fewer arguments by binding pre defined arguments to the function.
 Take a look at the following example: